 A context Toolbar, along the bottom of the space, to display the tools available to use on the data currently present and/or selected in the graph space.

 A set of GUI Navigation controls, at the bottom right, to enable 3D navigation within the graph space.
 GraphXR can also be used with WebX-connected virtual reality (VR); these controls let you emulate the VR experience to some degree on the desktop.

-The Main menu on the left edge of the graph space provides access to menu panels.
+The Main menu on the left edge of the graph space gives access to menu panels.
 Most panels are further divided into tabs.
-Simply click its icon to display the panel.
+Simply click an icon to display its panel.

 Mouse over an icon to display its label, or click the Main menu icon at the top left to show or hide the icon labels.

 The Main menu panels are: